vgteam/vg_wdl/README.md

 - *DV_MODEL_META*: (OPTIONAL) .meta file for a custom DeepVariant calling model
 - *DV_MODEL_INDEX*: (OPTIONAL) .index file for a custom DeepVariant calling model
 - *DV_MODEL_DATA*: (OPTIONAL) .data-00000-of-00001 file for a custom DeepVariant calling model
 - *DV_KEEP_LEGACY_AC*: Should DV use the legacy allele counter behavior?
-Default is 'true'.
+If unspecified this is done, unless the model is responsible for the setting.
 - *DV_NORM_READS*: Should DV normalize reads itself?
-Default is 'false'.
+If unspecified this is not done, unless the model is responsible for the setting.
 - *OTHER_MAKEEXAMPLES_ARG*: Additional arguments for the make_examples step of DeepVariant
 - *SPLIT_READ_CORES*: Number of cores to use when splitting the reads into chunks.
 Default is 8.
 - *MAP_CORES*: Number of cores to use when mapping the reads.
 Default is 16.